tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 * Since we call this modifier `onlyOwner`, we can add `onlyOwner` to the functions that we want to restrict to ourselves.

-* Inside the modifier, we add the same `require` that we would normally to ensure that `msg.sender` is the `owner` address.
+* Inside the modifier, we add the same `require` that we would normally, to ensure that `msg.sender` is the `owner` address.

 * At the last line of the modifier, we need to add an underscore `_` to tell Solidity to return to the function that called the modifier.